Lovelyz: 2020–2021: Unforgettable and departure from Woollim Entertainment

-2022–2024: Hiatus and group reunion
+2022–2025: Hiatus and group reunion

 After leaving Woollim Entertainment in November 2021, the group went on hiatus to focus on individual activities with each of the members under different management.
 On November 17, 2022, Lovelyz was scheduled to appear on Naver Now's Music To You and meet fans, but the schedule was changed to November 23.

 The group, except Jin, appeared together on March 30, 2024's episode of Hangout with Yoo.
 The group performed on Hangout with Yoo - Our Festival on June 13 the same year.
 On September 2, the group announced their solo concert Lovelyz in Winterland 4 to be held in November 2024, in commemoration of the group's 10th anniversary, and their first concert in four years.
 The group released a new digital single titled "November" on November 12, their first release in 4 years and 2 months.
 The group released another digital single titled "Dear" on November 23.

+On December 19, 2025, the group performed together at 2025 KBS Song Festival for the first time in 11 years.